Benin Bronzes

 The Benin Bronzes are a group of several thousand metal plaques and sculptures that decorated the royal palace of the Kingdom of Benin, in what is now Edo State, Nigeria.
-Collectively, the objects form the best examples of Benin art and were created from the thirteenth century by artists of the Edo people.
-Apart from the plaques, other sculptures in brass or bronze include portrait heads, jewelry, and smaller pieces.
+The metal plaques were produced by the Guild of Benin Bronze Casters, now located in Igun Street, also known as Igun-Eronmwon Quarters.
+Collectively, the objects form the best examples of Benin art and were created from the fourteenth century by artists of the Edo people.
+The plaques, which in the Edo language are called Ama, depict scenes or represent themes in the history of the kingdom.
+Apart from the plaques, other sculptures in brass or bronze include portrait heads, jewellery, and smaller pieces.

-Many of the dramatic sculptures date to the thirteenth century, and a large part of the collection dates to the fifteenth and sixteenth centuries.
-It is believed that two "golden ages" in Benin metal workmanship occurred during the reigns of Esigie (fl.
+Some of the dramatic sculptures date to the fourteenth century, but the bulk of the collection dates to the fifteenth and sixteenth centuries.
+It is believed that two "Golden Ages" in Benin metal workmanship occurred during the reigns of Esigie (fl.
 1550) and of Eresoyen (1735–1750), when their workmanship achieved its highest quality.

-Most of the plaques and other objects were taken by British forces during the Benin Expedition of 1897 as imperial control was being consolidated in Southern Nigeria.
-The objects, work of enslaved hands, were taken as an act of retaliation after the massacre of an unarmed party of British envoys and a large number of their African bearers, and the following British expedition put an end to slave trading in Benin.
-Two hundred pieces were taken to the British Museum in London, while the rest were taken to other European museums.
-A large number are held by the British Museum with other notable collections in Germany and the United States.
+Most of the plaques and other objects were taken by British forces during the Benin Expedition of 1897 as the British Empire's control was being consolidated in Southern Nigeria.
+This expedition was positioned by British sources as retaliation for a massacre of an unarmed party of British envoys and a large number of their African bearers in January 1897.
+Some contemporary scholars, such as Dan Hicks, argue that the expedition was part of a broader series of premeditated attacks, framed as retaliatory or punitive, to further European imperialistic and economic interests in Africa.
+Following the expedition, two hundred pieces were taken to the British Museum in London, while the rest were taken to other European museums.
+A large number are held by the British Museum, with other notable collections in Germany and the United States.